e-m-b-a/emba/CONTRIBUTING.md

 - Scope of variables: Use local variables if possible

+- Variables always need to be initialized
+  - e.g., local VARIABLE=""

 - Use parameters to functions
     - work with local variables inside the functions
     - do not rely on globals if not needed